 Measure 16 addresses Hypothesis 1 by assessing the number of providers with VBP contracts in the year prior to and the years following the Centennial Care 2.0 implementation.
-Although this measure does not directly address the hypothesis that costs will be managed or quality will be improved, this serves as a process measure to evaluate whether more providers have VBP contracts (under the implicit assumption that VBP contracts will manage costs or improve quality).
-For this reason, this measure cannot provide sufficient evidence regarding its support for the hypothesis.
+Although this measure does not directly address the hypothesis that costs will be managed or quality will be improved, this serves as a process measure to evaluate whether more providers have VBP contracts and can inform the hypothesis (under the implicit assumption that VBP contracts will manage costs or improve quality).